All Products

 Step 1: Prepare the SSL certificate

-2. Unzip the downloaded certificate package:
+2. Unzip the downloaded package:

-• If the package contains only a certificate file (.pem) and not a private key file (.key), you must deploy the certificate with the private key file that you saved locally.
+• If the package contains only a certificate file (.pem) and no private key file (.key), deploy the certificate together with the private key file saved on your local machine.

 Step 2: Configure the system and network environment